-Customize them to your needs.
-Look for security or privacy settings in the social media app or on the website.
+Choose the privacy settings that are right for you.
+Look for security or privacy settings in social media apps or on websites.
 Restrict your entire account to only approved friends or followers, or configure restrictions on a post-by-post basis, if possible.

+Pick strong passwords.
 Use a different, strong password for each of your social media accounts.
-Don't use your UMICH password for non-U-M sites.
+Don't use your UMICH password for non-UM sites.

-Whenever social media apps give you the option to protect your account by using an additional "factor" to verify your identity when you log in, take advantage of it.
+Use two-factor or multi-factor authentication if offered.
+Take advantage of social media apps giving you the option to protect your account by using an additional "factor" to verify your identity when you log in.

-Disable location services inside the app or mobile device settings when you do not need to share your location.
+Avoid sharing your location.
+Disable location services in apps or mobile devices when you do not need to share your location.
 Don't post your street address publicly.